 The Youth Garden Project began in March of 1996 with one program designed to offer youth with court-ordered community service hours an opportunity to serve their hours in an educational and nurturing environment.
 Founded by Sarah Heffron, the garden was in her backyard and served about a dozen youth in its first year.
-From 1997-2011, the Youth Garden Project received an AmeriCorps Grant which increased its ability to serve the community.
-As the garden expanded, so did the program offerings and the ability to become sustainable without AmeriCorps funding.

 … And Now

 - Put relationships first – work to build community.
 Actively support your community.

 - Be aware of who has power and why.
 Use yours to support others.